Study Abroad in Taiwan: Maymester 2015

 The culinary culture of the Chinese people goes back a very long time.
 In Taiwan, where it seems the people live to eat, it is said that there is a snack shop every three steps and a restaurant every five.

-The fee for this program is $2,800.
-(The cost is estimated based on an enrollment of 12 students & the current exchange rate, thus are subject to change due to these factors and/or unforeseen changes in the program itinerary).
+The fee for this program is $2,400.
+The cost is estimated based on the current exchange rate & are subject to change.

-This will include a double occupancy room, two meals a day, and local transportation while in Taiwan; scheduled field trips, site visits, cultural excursions, guest speakers, and medical insurance.
+This will include a double occupancy room, 2-3 meals a day, and local transportation while in Taiwan; scheduled field trips & programs, site visits, cultural excursions, guest speakers, and travel medical insurance.

-Additional expenses NOT included are tuition & fees @ UGA (may be partially covered by the HOPE scholarship), approximately $1,500 airfare, one meal a day, and spending money (gifts, laundry, etc.).
+Additional expenses NOT included are in-state tuition & fees @ UGA (may be partially covered by the HOPE scholarship), approximately $1,600 airfare, some meals, and spending money (gifts, laundry, etc.).

 Taiwan Visa (http://acs.ait.org.tw/taiwanvisas.html)

 Dr. Hou has close professional ties with Taiwan and China.
-She is a NTU alumni and served as visiting scholar to NCKU and KMU in Taiwan.
+She is a NTU alumnus and had been invited as a visiting scholar to NCKU, KMU, & CGUST in Taiwan.
 She travels to Asian region every year and has been frequently invited by their government officials, university colleagues, and industrial partners to share her scholarly work in research, instruction, and outreach.
 She is a renowned researcher and scholar in the field of health promotion for more than a decade.